isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 Travellers must rely on the same transport options when commuting from their SHN accommodation for the COVID-19 Polymerase Chain Reaction test that is administered on the last day of SHN.

-The use of public transport (e.g. trains, buses, street-hailed taxis) is prohibited.
+The use of public transport (e.g. trains, buses and street-hailed taxis) is prohibited.

 Click here to [Go Back To Top](#top).